sudarshanbhikane/Extract-data-from-PDFs/README.md

 5. **PDF Processing Loop:**
    - Add a For Each File in Folder activity to iterate through the PDF files.
-   - Utilize Use Application/Browser activity to open PDF files in Adobe Acrobat Reader.
+   - Utilize the Use Application/Browser activity to open PDF files in Adobe Acrobat Reader.
    - Add Get Text activities to extract data containing Invoice Number, Invoice Date, and Invoice Total.
    - Use Assign activities to refine and process the extracted data.
    - Utilize Add Data Row activity to store the extracted data in `dt_InvoiceDetails`.